-In May 2020, GASB issued Statement No. 96, Subscription-Based Information Technology Arrangements.
+In May 2020, GASB issued Statement No. 96, Subscription-based Information Technology Arrangements (SBITAs).
 This Statement provides guidance on the accounting and financial reporting for subscription-based information technology arrangements (SBITAs) for government end users (governments).
-This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset-an intangible asset-and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
-To the extent relevant, the standards for SBITAs are based on the standards established in Statement No. 87, Leases, as amended.
-GASB Statement No. 96 will be effective for fiscal year ending September 30, 2023.
+This Statement (1) defines a SBITA; (2) establishes that a SBITA results in a right-to-use subscription asset - an intangible asset - and a corresponding subscription liability; (3) provides the capitalization criteria for outlays other than subscription payments, including implementation costs of a SBITA; and (4) requires note disclosures regarding a SBITA.
+GASB Statement No. 96 is effective for fiscal years beginning after June 15, 2022.
+Management does not believe that implementation of this statement had a material effect on the financial statements.